-4. Press <Y> at the above Battery Auto Calibration dialog to begin the battery calibration.
-Please press [Space Bar] to select option, and [Enter] to continue.
+4. Press <OK> at the above Battery Auto Calibration dialog to begin the battery calibration..

-Battery Calibration will take from 8 to 10 hours, depending on how much power the battery may already contain.
+Battery Calibration will take from 6 to 8 hours, depending on how much power the battery may already contain.

 Note: For optimum performance, we recommend calibrating the battery again every three months.
 Each time you charge and discharge a battery, it loses a tiny part of its storage capacity, so that, over time, it will store less than its potential charge.
 Similarly, if you do not use the battery for a few days, it will slowly self-discharge, and when it is recharged, it will hold less than 100% of the potential charge.